mhinkie/ShorDiscreteLog/README.md

 and the Appendix of
 "A Quantum “Magic Box” for the Discrete Logarithm Problem" (Burton S. Kaliski Jr.)

-The **implementation details** and an analysis of the gates is found in
+The **implementation details** and an analysis of the algorithm is found in

 Mandl, A. (2021). *Quantum algorithms for the discrete logarithm problem* [Diploma Thesis, Technische Universität Wien]. reposiTUm. https://doi.org/10.34726/hss.2021.89440